noragmay/noragmay.github.io/_posts/2018-04-05-A-Data-Driven-Historical-Analysis-of-Cosmo.md

 Magazine covers have an underrated influence on our culture.
 Even if you don’t read tabloids or women’s magazines, you can picture a Cosmo or People magazine cover and can give examples of the types of stories they run.
 Every time you’ve purchased groceries or gotten a snack for the plane, you see these magazines and they make an impression.
 And as you wait in line and read the sensationalized headlines maybe, every once in a while, in a weak moment, you even purchase one (just me?
 Okay).

-To try to further understand magazines’ - specifically women’s magazines' - market appeal and impact as cultural influencers, I decided to use data analytical tools to abstract their content strategy and marketing techniques.
+To try to further understand magazines’--specifically women’s magazines'--market appeal and impact as cultural influencers, I decided to use data analytical tools to abstract their content strategy and marketing techniques.
 I extracted the text from magazine covers, performed NLP topic modeling, and used image processing techniques to understand graphic trends and representation.
 I wanted to analyze how their intention to appeal to women migrated from this:

 ![Old Covers]({{ site.url }}/images/OldCover.jpg)